gcamerli/singinflower/README.md

 # **Singin Flower**

-_Cause having fun is a serious stuff._
+_'cause having fun is a serious stuff._

 ### **Credits**